by Cynthia M. Johnson, MA

 Prior to Procedure

 C-sections are often unplanned.
-If you have a scheduled C-section, you may be asked not to eat or drink after midnight before the procedure.
+If you have a scheduled C-section, your health team may meet with you to talk about:

 Description of the Procedure